 To be sure, baby boomer and immigrant childbearing did increase the actual number of households with children.
 For example, the number of households with children under the age of 18 increased from 33.3 million in 1985 to 38.6 million in 2012.
 This 5.3 million increase was far less than the 11.3 million increase in total number of children in the population over this period because many households with children contained two or more children under the age of 18.
 More importantly, however, the increase in households without children surpassed the 5.3 million growth of households with children by a considerable margin.

 Two key reasons for the recent increase in childless households have been the aging of the population and increasing longevity.
 The large baby boom generation (age 45-64 in 2010) is now entering the empty nest stage (at least regarding children under 18).
-Between 2002 and 2012, households with at least one child, headed by today’s 45-64 year old cohort, declined by 12.3 million.
-There are still 11.5 million 45-64 year old headed households with children, and most will become households without children over the next decade.
+Between 2002 and 2012, households with at least one child, headed by today’s 45-64-year-old cohort, declined by 12.3 million.
+There are still 11.5 million 45-64-year-old headed households with children, and most will become households without children over the next decade.
 Furthermore, empty nest households headed by those over the age of 65 are surviving longer and longer, making it likely that the trend in the decline of households with children will continue well into the future.

 Significantly, the decline in the number of households with children accelerated after 2007.
 Much of the decline can be explained by the sharp drop in the number of births.
 Annual births rose from just over 4 million in 2001 to over 4.3 million in 2007, the highest on historical record, but then fell to just below 4 million in 2011.
 The total fertility rate (births per 1000 women age 15-44) fell from 69.5 (a 17 year high) to 64.4, a decline of 7.3 percent over this same period.
 Both the decline in births and the drop in the fertility rate are linked to the decline in immigration that followed the Great Recession.
-Because newly arrived immigrants are concentrated in the childbearing ages, and because immigrants have higher fertility than the native born, the loss of immigrants has had a disproportional effect on declining fertility.
-The effect of the Great Recession on lowering fertility among the native born is also of importance, but this decline could be temporary.
-The echo boom generation began to turn 25 in 2010, and has most of its childbearing years yet ahead of it.
-A return to higher levels of immigration and/or a rebound in fertility could reverse the decline in number of births and ease the long-term decline in the share of households with children, but will not likely reverse it.
+Because newly arrived immigrants are concentrated in the childbearing ages, and because immigrants have higher fertility than the native-born, the loss of immigrants has had a disproportional effect on declining fertility.
+The effect of the Great Recession on lowering fertility among the native-born is also of importance, but this decline could be temporary.
+The echo boom generation began to turn 25 in 2010 and has most of its childbearing years yet ahead of it.
+A return to higher levels of immigration and/or a rebound in fertility could reverse the decline in numbers of births and ease the long-term decline in the share of households with children, but will not likely reverse it.